pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

 # Standard mode

-The standard mode is another alternative to use the new algorithms where they are called as regular functions.
-This provides more flexibility in order to integrate them with a 3rd-party code in Python.
+The standard mode is an alternative to use the new algorithms where they are called as regular functions.
+This provides more flexibility in order to integrate them with a 3rd-party code in Python:

 ```python